1345: Africa

 Pope Clement VI said in 1345: "the acquisition of the kingdom of Africa belongs to us and our royal right and to no one else."
 Ironically, in the same year, trade was established between Italy and the Mamluk Sultanate in Egypt.
 This marked the beginning of reliable trading of spice to the Adriatic Sea.

+Environment

+At about this date, a major tropical volcanic eruption apparently disrupted weather patterns globally, leading to several years of bad harvests (based on tree ring and ice core evidence) and, indirectly, to spread of the Black Death.